Compassionate Veterans Home Care Services

 Yes.
 Our in-home care can be coordinated alongside VA services or other healthcare providers to create a more seamless experience.

 Yes.
-We help coordinate care for veterans returning home after a hospital stay or surgery.
-This can include skilled home care and support with daily activities to make the transition smoother.
-Our team at Options Home Care also works with VA providers and other healthcare professionals, including your local VA medical center, to help you continue recovering safely at home.
+We can help coordinate care for Veterans returning home after a hospital stay or after a surgery.
+This can include skilled home care and support with daily activities to make the transition back home smoother for your loved one.
+Our team at Options Home Care also works with VA providers and other healthcare professionals, including your local VA medical center, to help your loved one continue recovering safely in the comfort of their home.

-We start by learning about your health, daily routine, and level of support needed.
-From there, we guide you through available options, including in-home care, respite care, and other community-based services.
-Our goal is to provide you with care that fits your situation so you can stay comfortable, supported, and independent at home.
+First, we start by learning about your specific health, your daily routine, and the level of support needed.
+From there, we guide you through available options, including in-home care and respite care.
+Our goal is to provide you with home health aide services that fit your particular situation and needs so you can stay comfortable, supported, and independent at home.

 Yes.
 Care plans can change as needs change.
-We can adjust schedules, increase hours, and build a higher level of support if your loved one begins to need more help at home.
+We can adjust schedules, increase hours, and build a higher level of support for skilled home health care services if your loved one begins to need more help at home.

 Yes.
 We can provide care on weekends and holidays based on your family’s needs and your loved one’s care schedule.